-- BHU conduct its Under Graduate Entrance test (BHU-UET) for taking admission in various UG courses.
+- BHU conducts its Under Graduate Entrance Test (BHU-UET) for taking admission in various UG courses.
 Entrance form will be available on the official website ( www.bhuonline.in ) in the month of Jan-Feb, every year.

 - Its link is also available on the BHU website (www.bhu.ac.in).

-- The candidate has to fill the application form online (Sending form via mail or other mode will not be entertained).
+- The candidate has to fill the application form online (Sending form via mail or another mode will not be entertained).

-- An email will be sent on the registered email I’d regarding counselling and other details to the candidates who have applied for the course.
+- An email will be sent on the registered email I’d regarding counseling and other details to the candidates who have applied for the course.

 - Accordingly, Candidate can proceed further for Admission procedure.

 There are total number of 62 seats available for admission in DDU Kaushal Kendra, Rajiv Gandhi South Campus, Barkachha, BHU.